PatricioFarrell/ChargeTransport.jl/docs/src/InterfaceSpecies.md

     1. electric current densities
     2. electric displacement flux

 Now, we discuss the case, the case of present interface charge carriers.
-Thus, some (DA: which??) of the previously mentioned conditions are not satisfied anymore.
+Thus, all the previously mentioned conditions do not necessarily need to be true anymore.
+For simplicity, we assume only a continuous electric potential.
+The following figure illustrates the change in the set of unknowns.

 ![Interface Model code structure](images/interface-model-schematics.png)